Kaziranga National Park: Conservation management

 Kaziranga National Park has been granted maximum protection under the Indian law for wildlife conservation.
 Various laws, which range in dates from the Assam Forest Regulation of 1891 and the Biodiversity Conservation Act of 2002 have been enacted for protection of wildlife in the park.
 Poaching activities, particularly of the rhinoceroses for its horn, has been a major concern for the authorities.
 Between 1980 and 2005, 567 rhinoceroses were hunted by poachers.
 Following a decreasing trend for the past few years, 18 Indian rhinoceroses were killed by poachers in 2007.
 Reports have suggested that there are links between these poaching activities and funding of terrorist organizations.
-But these could not be substantiated in later years.

 Preventive measures such as construction of anti-poaching camps and maintenance of existing ones, patrolling, intelligence gathering, and control over the use of firearms around the park have reduced the number of casualties.
 Since 2013, the park used cameras on drones which are monitored by security guards to protect the rhino from armed poachers.